 Naming Us in Your Assets

 One of the simplest ways to make a gift to The Corning Museum of Glass is to designate the Museum to receive your assets at the end of your lifetime.
-You can specify the individuals and charities you want to support and you can also specify the percentage of the assets you want each beneficiary to receive.
-It's literally as easy as filling out a form.
+You can specify all or a percentage of the assets you want each beneficiary to receive.
+Often, it's as easy as filling out a form.

-Life Insurance policies can also be used to make a gift to the Museum.
-It’s usually as simple as completing a form with the insurance company a form designating that The Corning Museum of Glass receives all or a portion of the death benefit associated with your life insurance policy.
+You can also use a life insurance policy to make a gift to the Museum.
+It’s usually as simple as completing a form with the insurance company designating The Corning Museum of Glass as the beneficiary of all or a portion of the death benefit of your life insurance policy.
 As an alternative to naming the Museum as the beneficiary, you can transfer ownership of the policy.
-Transferring ownership results in an immediate income tax charitable deduction for the value of the policy and future income tax deductions if you continue to pay premiums on the policy.
+Transferring ownership can produce an immediate income tax charitable deduction for the value of the policy and future income tax deductions if you continue to pay premiums on the policy.

-Bank Accounts - you can instruct your bank to pay the Museum all or a portion of what remains in a checking or savings account.
+Bank Accounts: you can instruct your bank to pay the Museum all or a portion of what remains in a checking or savings account.
 Your bank can provide you with the appropriate beneficiary designation form.

 Investment Accounts: you can instruct your investment company to transfer to the Museum some or all investments held in the account at the time of your passing.
 Your broker or agent can help you complete the process, which may be as simple as amending the name on the account to include The Corning Museum of Glass.